Using LINQ Queries

 Console.WriteLine("Other book - {0} ", book.Title);

-In the following example, booksByTitle and filteredBooks are concatenated and the number of elements and number of distinct elements is shown.
+the number of elements and number of distinct elements is shown.

 IEnumerable<Book> mergedBooks = booksByTitle.Concat(filteredBooks);